Growing Dahlias in Hot Climates

 Healthy Soil and Balanced Fertility

 Finally, the stronger and healthier your dahlias are, the better they will do battling the heat.
 Fluffy, organic matter-rich soil will hold onto water while allowing sufficient drainage.
 Dahlias love compost.
 Keep in mind that too much nitrogen in the soil will lead to giant green plants with fewer blooms, so apply composted manure only in moderation.
+Send your soil into a professional soil testing lab periodically to determine what your soil contains, what it needs, and what amendments to add to make it better.

 Some Additional Information